myselfscrum/kochessenz-recipes/content/english/post/001-10-17-feigenpaste.md

 We're answering that call today by processing last week's forgotten figs.  Thanks to egg carton they have survived transport and storage well.

-With the recipe, we follow the book ["Preserving - homemade simply tastes better"](http://www.amazon.de/Einmachen-Selbst-gemacht-schmeckt%C2%B4s-einfach/dp/3774269408), which is one of the better of the rummage table cookbooks.
+With the recipe, we follow the book **["Preserving - homemade simply tastes better"](http://www.amazon.de/Einmachen-Selbst-gemacht-schmeckt%C2%B4s-einfach/dp/3774269408)**, which is one of the better of the rummage table cookbooks.

 so we take our